-As of December 31, 2013, the Bank was considered well-capitalized.
+As of December 31, 2014, the Bank was considered well-capitalized.

-A "well-capitalized" bank is one that exceeds all of its required capital requirements, which include maintaining a total risk-based capital ratio of at least 10%, a Tier 1 risk-based capital ratio of at least 6% and a Tier 1 leverage ratio of at least 5%.
+A "well-capitalized" bank is one that exceeds all of its required capital requirements, which, prior to January 1,

+2015, included maintaining a total risk-based capital ratio of at least 10%, a Tier 1 risk-based capital ratio of at least 6% and a Tier 1 leverage ratio of at least 5%.
+Beginning on January 1, 2015, the capital requirements include maintaining a total risk-based capital ratio of at least 10%, a Tier 1 risk-based capital ratio of at least 8%, a common equity Tier 1 risk-based capital ratio of at least 4.5%, and a Tier 1 leverage ratio of at least 5%.
 Generally, a classification as well capitalized will place a bank outside of the regulatory zone for purposes of prompt corrective action.
 However, a well-capitalized bank may be reclassified as "adequately capitalized" based on criteria other than capital, if the federal regulator determines that a bank is in an unsafe or unsound condition, or is engaged in unsafe or unsound practices or has not adequately corrected a prior deficiency.

 FDIC Insurance Assessments.
 The Bank's deposits are insured by the Deposit Insurance Fund (the "DIF") of the FDIC up to the maximum amount permitted by law, which was permanently increased to \$250,000 by the Dodd-Frank Act.
 The FDIC uses the DIF to protect against the loss of insured deposits if an FDIC-insured bank or savings association fails.
 Pursuant to the Dodd-Frank Act, the FDIC must take steps, as necessary, for the DIF reserve ratio to reach 1.35% of estimated insured deposits by September 30, 2020.
-The Bank is thus subject to FDIC deposit premium assessments
+The Bank is thus subject to FDIC deposit premium assessments.